2012 Delhi gang rape and murder: Public discussions about violence against women

 The discussion surrounding women's attire "provoking assault" is described as victim blaming by government officials, social commentators, men, and even other women.
 As society and the Indian government have not been able to successfully address the root of the issue, women resort to strategies to feel safe.
 Some of these "strategies" include ignoring sexual commentary, avoiding direct eye-contact with men, dressing more modestly, and "refrain[ing] from going out at night".
 This has escalated to women avoiding public spaces altogether including public transportation, feeding into the expectation that women should stay at home and that they belong there.
 Critics claim that these avoidance tactics are just a band-aid solution to a much deeper issue relating in victim-blaming and lack of accountability for men in Indian society.

 A poll in October 2017, the first of its kind in the world, which was published by Thomson Reuters Foundation, found that Delhi was the fourth most dangerous city in the world for women and it was also the worst city in the world for women when it came to sexual violence, rape and harassment.

+In response to incident, Safecity, a non-profit organisation and free website, was developed by the Red Dot Foundation and launched in 2012.
+The website allows users to make anonymous reports of incidents of gender-based harassment, abuse, and violence, and creates maps of these reports which are publicly available to be viewed and downloaded.
+Safecity has used this data to increase public awareness of sexual harassment, abuse, and violence, and advocate for improvements in public safety measures to prevent sexual violence.